Skip to main content

 Data connectors allow you to connect to a specific type of data source (such as PostgreSQL, MongoDB, MySQL, ClickHouse, etc.).

 Here we're naming our connector my_connector which is referenced in subsequent commands.
 As we are running this command with the interactive flag (-i), you'll be prompted to select a data connector type and enter any required environment variables, such as the connection details of your data source.
-The CLI will then generate the connector related files also add a DataConnectorLink metadata object to link your connector to the supergraph.
+The CLI will then generate the connector related files and also add a DataConnectorLink metadata object to link your connector to the supergraph.

 Don't have a data source at hand?